kosdev-code/kos-buildpublish/readme.md

       cd secrets
       ./make_secrets_file.sh <organization name>
       ```
-      After this step, a file will be placed in your secrets_mount folder called '<organization name>-secrets 7z'.
+      After this step, a file will be placed in your secrets_mount folder called secrets_mount/'<organization name>-secrets 7z'.
 This is your encrypted 7z file.

 5. Upload your encrypted 7z file to a location that is accessible by the Github Runners.
 It should have a URL where it can be accessed.